Using the Correct Canada Address Format

 If you mail to Canadian addresses frequently, you should consider buying Global Forever stamps.
 These stamps never expire, so you can send mail to international locations at any time without worrying about the changes in Canada’s postal rates.

 Typically, deliveries to Canadian mailing addresses take about four to seven business days.
 But, it depends on which mailing class you select.

 If you need to send something urgent, you can select Priority Mail Express International.
 But, it can take up to 20 business days for your mail to arrive if you choose options like First-Class Package International.

 You need not go to the Post Office to send an envelope or parcel to Canada.
-The Canada Post website has an online customs form that you can fill.
+The Canada Post website has an online customs form that you can fill out.
 Plus, you can buy packaging items and stamps online.